VMock: Writing Resumes and Cover Letters

 Please visit the following links for assistance navigating VMock: VMock Introductory Video, VMock Product Video, and Customized Student Guide

-Contact careercenter@una.edu or support@vmock.com in case of questions.
+Contact careercenter@una.edu or support@vmock.com if you have questions.

-• There is not an absolute right or wrong way to write a résumé; however, there are ways that look more aesthetically pleasing than others.
+• There is no absolute right or wrong way to write a résumé; however, some ways are more aesthetically pleasing than others.

 • We work with employers on a daily basis to ensure that we are giving you the best advice when it comes to writing a résumé.

 • Please remember that templates are not your friend.
-A lot of online employment systems are unable to read templates due to the use of text boxes.
+Many online employment systems cannot read templates due to the use of text boxes.
 Use a blank document, such as Word, to create your résumé.

 • 10 tips to writing a resume (External Link).